devcircus/services/README.md

 ```
 and choose the BrightComponents/Service option.

-This will copy the package configuration (service.php) to your 'config' folder.
+This will copy the package configuration (servicehandler.php) to your 'config' folder.
 Here, you can set your namespaces and also map your Service definitions to their appropriate handler class.

 ## Usage